 The administration of radiopharmaceuticals creates risks for other persons from external radiation or contamination from spill of urine, vomiting or any other biological fluids.
 Radiation protection precautions in accordance with national regulations must therefore be taken.

-Any unused medicinal product or waste material should be disposed of in accordance with local requirements for radioactive materials.
+Any unused medicinal product or waste material should be disposed of in accordance with local requirements.

 7. MARKETING AUTHORISATION HOLDER